Manuel Pedreros

-Manuel Jesús Pedreros Guevara (born 17 July 1954) is a Chilean former footballer who played as a midfielder for clubs in Chile and Colombia.
+Manuel Jesús Pedreros Guevara (born 17 July 1954) is a Chilean former professional footballer who played as a midfielder for clubs in Chile and Colombia.

 Club career

-As a child, Pedreros was with Industrial F.C. from Concepción, Chile.
-At professional level, he played for Naval, Iberia, Cobresal and Mulchén Unido.
+As a child, Pedreros was with Industrial FC from Concepción, Chile.
+At professional level, he played for Naval de Talcahuano, Iberia-Bío Bío, Cobresal and Mulchén Unido.

 A historical player of Cobresal between 1982 and 1988, he took part in the 1986 Copa Libertadores and won both the 1983 Segunda División and the 1987 Copa Lan Chile.

 Abroad, he played for Colombian side Deportivo Cali in 1986.

 International career

 Pedreros made one appearance for the Chile national team in a match against Brazil on 9 December 1987.

 Personal life

 He is the older brother of the also former Chile international footballer, Leonel Pedreros.
 His son of the same name, played for Deportes Concepción and Fernández Vial, coinciding with his brother, Leonel, in 1995.